prometheus/prometheus/docs/management_api.md

 This endpoint triggers a graceful shutdown of Prometheus.
 It's disabled by default and can be enabled via the `--web.enable-lifecycle` flag.

-An alternative way trigger a graceful shutdown is by sending a `SIGTERM` to the Prometheus process.
+Alternatively, a graceful shutdown can be triggered by sending a `SIGTERM` to the Prometheus process.